one2nc/telepresence-tilt-workshop/README.md

 5. Develop the Payments Service locally using Telepresence to access dependent services inside the cluster.
 6. Deploy the Payments Service to the cluster.
 7. Repeat the same process as the Payments Service to develop and deploy the API Gateway Service using Telepresence.
+8. For the preview environments make code changes on the

-# Developing Services with Tilt
+# [Part 1] Developing Services with Tilt

 ### 1. Navigate to the Service Directory
 We will use **Tilt** to develop the following services: